Contact Saadat Spine in Los Angeles for a consultation regarding spine surgery alternatives, including a minimally-invasive lumbar fusion.

 eXtreme Lateral Interbody Fusion

-One such technique is the XLIF (eXtreme Lateral Interbody Fusion), where a small incision is made on the side of the abdomen, and a specialized retractor and nerve monitoring equipment is used to safely access the spinal disc.
+One spine surgery alternative is a technique known as the XLIF (eXtreme Lateral Interbody Fusion), where a small incision is made on the side of the abdomen, and a specialized retractor and nerve monitoring equipment is used to safely access the spinal disc.

 Anterior Lumbar Interbody Fusion